folio-org/folio-ansible/ansible-roles.md

 Okapi.
 Depends on mod-circulation-build, docker-engine, and okapi-docker or okapi-src.

+## mod-users-build
+Clones and builds the source from folio-org/mod-users on GitHub.
+Depends on common, openjdk-8-jdk, and maven-3.

+## mod-circulation-docker
+Builds the Docker image for mod-users and launches it via Okapi.
+Depends on mod-users-build, docker-engine, and okapi-docker or okapi-src.

 ## mongodb-org
 Installs a more recent MongoDB Community Edition from the Mongo repository.